spine-tools/SpineOpt.jl/README.md

 1. To keep up to date with official announcements, [subscribe to our mail list](https://www.tools-for-energy-system-modelling.org/subscribe/).
 2. To keep up to date with informal announcements, check out [this discussion](https://github.com/spine-tools/SpineOpt.jl/discussions/849)
 3. Typically, we organize a monthly meeting to connect with users, identify problems and exchange experiences.
-However, this year we present you a yearlong series of events and webinars to show of the fruits of our labour during the mopo project.
+However, this year we present you a yearlong series of events and webinars to show of the fruits of our labour during the Mopo project.
 The program of which can be found on the [spine tools project page](https://github.com/spine-tools).
 4. [Gitter](https://app.gitter.im/#/room/#spine-tools_community:gitter.im) (i.e. Matrix) chat service.
-You need to register but allows to ask quick questions and hopefullly get quick answers.
+You need to register, but allows asking quick questions and hopefully getting quick answers.
-5. [Discussion forum](https://github.com/spine-tools/SpineOpt.jl/discussions/categories/support) (support section) can be used when you don't know how to get something done or you don't quite know why something isn't working.
+5. [Discussion forum](https://github.com/spine-tools/SpineOpt.jl/discussions/categories/support) (support section) can be used when you don't know how to get something done, or you don't quite know why something isn't working.
 It's highly appreciated if other users can contribute by helping each other (developers are short on time).
-6. [Issue tracker](https://github.com/spine-tools/SpineOpt.jl/issues) should be used only when there is a missing feature or something should work but it's not working.
+6. [Issue tracker](https://github.com/spine-tools/SpineOpt.jl/issues) should be used only when there is a missing feature or something should work but isn't.
 Update your tools and test with latest software before submitting an issue.
 In case of new feature, make sure there is no existing issue.
 Issues reporting bugs should provide sufficient information to enable locating and fixing the bug.

 ### Getting started